runebaas/switzerlan-rules/rules/tournaments/osu.md

 In the forced mod pools such as EZ, HD, HR, DT, DTHR players are **not** allowed to pick additional mods.

 ### Tiebreaker
-In the event of a Tiebreaker both teams ban one of the remaining 3 maps of the mappool and dm their ban to the ref.
-In self reffed stages players must notifcy a tournament admin (Paddington or Relos).
-The remaining map will act as Tiebreaker.
-If both teams ban the same map the Tiebreaker will be decided by roll of the remaining 2 maps
+In the event of a Tiebreaker players will have to play the tiebreaker map.
+The winner of which goes on to win the match.

 ### Match procedures